ptitle/macroEEB/index.md

 ## The macroEEB Lab at Stony Brook University

-Welcome to the research group of Dr. Pascal Title in the Department of Ecology & Evolutionary Biology at Stony Brook University.
-Welcome to the virtual home of the macroevolution and macroecology lab, in the Ecology & Evolutionary Biology Department at Stony Brook University.
+Welcome to the virtual home of the Macroevolution and Macroecology Lab, in the Ecology & Evolutionary Biology Department at Stony Brook University, led by Pascal Title.

-{% include section.html %}

-## Highlights

-{% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 {%
-  include button.html
+  include figure.html
-  link="research"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
+  image="images/Evolution2025.jpg"
+  caption="The macroEEB lab at the Evolution conference, 2025" width="600px"
 %}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/photo.jpg"
-  link="research"
-  title="Our Research"
-  text=text
-%}

-{% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-{%
-  include button.html
-  link="projects"
-  text="Browse our projects"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/photo.jpg"
-  link="projects"
-  title="Our Projects"
-  flip=true
-  style="bare"
-  text=text
-%}

-{% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-{%
-  include button.html
-  link="team"
-  text="Meet our team"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}
+{% include section.html %}

-{%
-  include feature.html
-  image="images/photo.jpg"
-  link="team"
-  title="Our Team"
-  text=text
-%}